Cate Reese: College career

 In her freshman season at Arizona, Reese developed a reputation for her toughness and competitiveness, which helped her succeed despite being undersized for her position.
 On November 9, 2018, she made her debut, recording a season-high 21 points and 10 rebounds in a 71–46 win against Idaho State.
 Reese would score 21 points two more times that season.
 On December 5, she posted 20 points and 18 rebounds in a 100–51 victory over Montana.
 Reese grabbed the most rebounds in a game by an Arizona freshman since Shawntinice Polk in 2002.
 She helped her team win the 2019 Women's National Invitation Tournament and was named to the all-tournament team.
 As a freshman, Reese averaged 11.8 points and 6.8 rebounds per game, leading all Pac-12 freshmen in both categories, and was selected to the Pac-12 All-Freshman Team.

 Reese became a more versatile player in her sophomore season and particularly improved her three-point shooting.
-At the 2020 Pac-12 Tournament quarterfinals, she recorded a career-high 30 points and six rebounds in an 86–73 win over California.
+At the 2020 Pac-12 Tournament quarterfinals, she recorded a season-high 30 points and six rebounds in an 86–73 win over California.
 As a sophomore, Reese averaged 13.6 points and 7.5 rebounds per game, and received All-Pac-12 recognition.
 On December 6, 2020, she scored a junior season-high 25 points in a 78–77 victory against USC.
 On February 8, 2021, Reese scored 25 points again and shot 11-of-14 from the field in a 79–59 win over Oregon.
 She helped Arizona reach its first national championship game.
 As a junior, Reese averaged 10.9 points and 5.1 rebounds per game, making the All-Pac-12 Team for a second straight season.
 As a senior, she became Arizona's offensive leader with the departure of Aari McDonald.
 On January 9, 2022, Reese scored a season-high 29 points in a 76–67 loss to USC.
 She dislocated her shoulder against Washington State on February 20.
 Reese returned on March 19 for the first round of the 2022 NCAA tournament, wearing a shoulder brace, and scored 16 points in a 72–67 win over UNLV.
 She averaged 14.3 points and six rebounds per game, leading her team in both categories, and earned her third straight All-Pac-12 selection.
 After the season, Reese underwent surgery to repair a torn labrum and torn tendons from her shoulder dislocation.
 She opted to return to Arizona for a fifth season of eligibility, granted by the NCAA due to the COVID-19 pandemic.
+On February 5, 2023, Reese scored a career-high 33 points in an 81–75 double-overtime win over USC.
+As a fifth-year player, she averaged 13.2 points and 5.8 rebounds per game, becoming the second four-time All-Pac-12 selection in program history.